Please click here for more information on our COVID Updates.

 Playing an instrument or a contact sport may require some adjustment when you first get your braces, but wearing braces will not stop you from participating in any of your school activities.
 If you play a contact sport, it is recommended that you wear a mouthguard to protect your braces or appliance.
 We also offer Invisalign for teens and these aligners can be removed for playing sport and musical instruments, which makes life much easier!

 If you’re wearing a removable retainer, take it out to eat, brush and floss.
 Remember to keep it safe in its container so that it does not get lost or broken.
 Keep your retainer clean, too, by brushing it gently with a toothbrush and toothpaste.
 You may also soak it in denture cleaner as instructed by your orthodontist.
 Do not put your retainer in boiling water or in the dishwasher.

 Simply call our practice!
 Our front desk staff will be happy to help schedule your next appointment at your convenience.
 If you are a new patient or have been referred to our practice, please let us know and we will provide you with all the information you need.

-Book a free consultation at Styrt Orthodontics today to find out how you could benefit from
+Book a free consultation at Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry today to find out more.